super-up/super_up_docs/docs/flutter/flutter.md

 - Get the onesignal id for push notifications [https://onesignal.com] see flutter docs
 - then in `apps/super_up_app/lib/v_chat_v2/v_chat_config.dart` enable OneSignal push by add this `constructor`
-- dont forget to update the app id in `SConstants.oneSignalAppId`
+- don't forget to update the app id in `SConstants.oneSignalAppId`

 ```
       vPush: VPush(